-Semisynthetic opioids, like heroin are made from opiates.
-Synthetic opioids, including fetanyl, have a similar structure as naturally occurring opioids, except they are made in a lab and are considerably stronger, and cheaper and faster to produce.
+Semisynthetic opioids, like heroin, are made from opiates.
+Synthetic opioids, including fentanyl, have a similar structure as naturally occurring opioids, except they are made in a lab and are considerably stronger, and cheaper and faster to produce.

 What happens in your body during an opioid overdose?

 Opioids are depressants, meaning they inhibit the central nervous system (CNS).
 During an overdose, opioids depress the CNS, leading to decreased breathing, blood pressure, and heart rate.